 Flexible booking - any day start, choose how many nights you would like to stay (check exclusions, single night supplements & standard discounts below).

-Port House Apartment may be accessed by a separate side entrance to the street, or directly through an interconnecting door from the reception room to the main house (seven person rates exclude the Apartment & bedroom four).
+Port House Apartment may be accessed by a separate side entrance to the street, or directly through an interconnecting door from the reception room to the main house.

 After a long day of Cotswolds exploration enjoy an evening at home cooking with family or friends in the well appointed kitchen with granite worktops and Rangemaster cooker.
 While the dishwasher finishes the chores, ascend the original worn pitch pine stairway and retire to the top floor open plan living area with its vaulted ceiling and exposed structural beams and perhaps plan the next day's expedition.
 Take a look out through the French doors of the juliette balcony and you may be lucky enough to see deer browsing close by.
 Then curl up on the sofas by the woodburner to experience surround sound Sky + home cinema with 46 inch LCD screen in full HD.

 Relax in the roll top bath.
 You'll find fluffy white towels, robes and slippers in your bedroom.
 Snuggle up on your comfortable pocket sprung mattress with your choice of feather or non allergenic microfibre duvets and pillows, and 100% cotton bed linen.
 Next morning take an invigorating shower in the wet room in preparation for another exciting day...

 |Will consider||Corporate bookings, Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest travel links||Nearest railway: Stroud Station, mainline to London 3.7 km|

 |Family friendly||Great for children of all ages|

 |Notes||Pets welcome, No smoking at this property|